cityTesting/citytesting.github.io/_posts/2020-10-21-most-important-git-commands.md

 git commit -m "message with information of the changes"
 ```
 **Push**, we use this command to upload the changes from our repository to the remote one.
-* - u, push changes to remote repository.
+* -u, push changes to remote repository.
 If the branch does not exist remotly, it will create it there.
 ```
 git push
 git push -u origin newLocalBranchName
 ```
 **Branch**, The branch command is used to list, create or delete branches.
 * -a, list all branches (local and remote).
 * -d, delete local branch.